-Resilience NSW (formally the NSW Office of Emergency Management (OEM)) provides support to Local Governments with information on Emergency Risk Management, the Natural Disaster Resilience Program, Planning for Recovery and Industry Awards.
-During or following a natural disaster OEM may contact affected local councils to assist in the assessment of the impact of the disaster in the area.
+Resilience NSW (formally the NSW Office of Emergency Management (OEM) provides support to Local Governments with information on Emergency Risk Management, the Natural Disaster Resilience Program, Planning for Recovery and Industry Awards.
+During or following a natural disaster Resileince NSW may contact affected local councils to assist in the assessment of the impact of the disaster in the area.

 Emergency Risk Management is a systematic process of identifying, analysing, assessing, treating and mitigating risk to people, property and the environment.
 In NSW, ERM is the process approved by the State Emergency Management Committee for assessing all hazards and is also a key component of the NSW State Emergency Management Plan (EMPLAN).